In this 5-minute read:

 Did a bunch of positive reviews all come in within the same 30-minute timeframe, or were there hundreds within a week?
 This could happen for a couple of different reasons.
 The business could have paid someone to post a bunch of reviews to promote a new product or service (so check to see if that’s the case).
 Or maybe the business held a raffle or giveaway in exchange for positive reviews.

-Watch out for repetition
+Watch out for repetition in fake online reviews

 Repetition is especially common in fake positive reviews.
 Look at for similar phrasing among reviews, especially those that occur around the same time.
 See if any words or phrases have been repeated.
-These could be reviews that were bought and given instructions or even a template to use when writing the reviews.
+These could be reviews that were bought and given instructions for, or even a template to use when writing the reviews.

-Generic comments and keyword stuffing
+Generic comments and keyword stuffing in fake reviews

 Also, keywords in reviews can help businesses show up better on Google for related searches.
 So reviews with unnatural-sounding keywords could have been orchestrated by the business or their marketing team.